 My advice to you is to invest in yourself if you believe the life you live today is not the one you were meant to live.
 Life is too short to postpone until tomorrow something you can do today and live with regrets the older you get.

-If you would like to know more about the 7-day social media bootcamp training I did, just click here to learn more.
+If you would like to know more about the FREE 14-day social media bootcamp training I did, just click here to learn more.

 3. Live under your means

 Becoming a digital nomad as I said is a lifestyle.
 This is not something you can do from one day to tomorrow as it requires practice.
 You need to actually test if this lifestyle is really meant for you.

 Most digital nomads live in countries where the cost of living is really cheap so that they can make the most out of the money they earn.
 Destinations like Thailand, Indonesia, Portugal, Mexico, and Colombia have become really popular digital nomad destinations for a few years now.

 But you do not need in the beginning to go there.
 One way for you to practice is to eventually work from home from time to time if your manager allows you to.

 This is what Tim Ferriss recommends to do in his book "The 4-hour work week".

 Working from home can give you a foretaste of what working on your own can be.
 There are no colleagues around, no offices to go to, no commuting.
 I personally find myself more productive working from home but again it depends on everyone.